ScottLogic/blog/_posts/2024-05-23-embracing-diversity-and-inclusion-at-workplaces.md

 Think of a big box of crayons.
 Each crayon has a different colour and shade.
 Now, imagine you're colouring a picture with those crayons.
 If you only use one colour, your picture might be okay, but it won't be as exciting or interesting as compared to a picture that uses lots of different colours.

 In any workplace, *diversity* holds the same importance.
-Having people who are different from each other in many ways like Where they come from, What they believe in, What skills they have.
+Having people who are different from each other in many ways like where they come from, what they believe in and what skills they have.

-When you have different people with different backgrounds and talents working together, it's like using all these different colour crayons to make a really beautiful and colorful picture.
+When you have different people with different backgrounds and talents working together, it's like using all these different colour crayons to make a really beautiful and colourful picture.
 Each person brings something special to the team, making it stronger and more creative.

 **Diversity in the IT Industry**